18F/handbook/_pages/how-we-work/tools/gmail.md

 ## Usage

-You can access your email from <https://mail.google.com> or <email.gsa.gov>.
+You can access your email from <https://mail.google.com> or <http://email.gsa.gov>.

 ## Tips